nickassafkirk/Cartel-Coffee/README.md

     encourage first-time learning and correct use of buttons on the site.
     ![Buttons navigation screenshot](assets/images/contact_form_new.png)

-    **Button Hover** Hover functionality has been used to highlight clickable links with bright contrasting colors, in order to reinforce interactivity of animation elements and encourage first time learning.
+    **Button Hover:** Hover functionality has been used to highlight clickable links with bright contrasting colors, in order to reinforce interactivity of animation elements and encourage first time learning.
     On touch devices clickable elements are highlighted to display that a button or link is in use.

     ![](assets/images/Hover.png)